 The addition of the DS RR in the parent zone creates a trust anchor to complete the DNSSEC chain of trust.
 With a chain of trust complete in the hierarchy, this allows for the creation of islands of trust.

-Islands of trust allow for incremental deployment across the Internet and is the initial approach operators used before the root was signed on July 15 2010.
-The .org top level domain (TLD) was signed June 2009 and the .gov signed January 2009.
+Islands of trust allow for incremental deployment across the Internet and is the initial approach operators used before the root was signed on July 15, 2010.
+The .org top-level domain (TLD) was signed in June 2009 and the .gov signed January 2009.
 Subsequent TLD’s have been signed since then.

 DNSSEC is a huge undertaking by the Internet as a whole and even though some levels in the hierarchy have it deployed, others are lagging.
 As of March 4th, there are 277 TLD’s⁴ with trust anchors published as DS records in the root zone.